dankamongmen/omphalos/README.md

 GnuPG is used to verify signed tarballs.

-Manpages and XHTML documentation require xsltproc and docbook-xsl.
+Manual page and XHTML documentation require Pandoc.

 Your TERM and LOCALE/LANG environment variables need be correctly set to make full use of `omphalos`.
 Ensure that a UTF-8 locale is being used, and that your